ARTISTS

 Kathea Yarnell is a freelance mezzo-soprano in the Puget Sound region, routinely performing as a soloist and professional chorister.
 For over ten years she has been an established soloist, cantor, and section leader at Epiphany Parish of Seattle.
 Over the decades Kathea has sung with many ensembles including Solaris Vocal Ensemble under Giselle Wyers, whateverandeveramen., The Esoterics, The Fisher Ensemble, Cantatorem, and Seattle Opera Chorus.
 With a strong interest in new works and adventurous programming, she is regularly featured as soloist with Solaris Vocal Ensemble and The Esoterics, and in numerous individual concert offerings.
 Kathea earned degrees in music education from the University of Washington and has studied with Tom Harper, Valerie Yockey, Stephen Wall, and Eric Banks.
 She taught middle-school choir and orchestra for several years before moving to private teaching and performance.
 She maintains a small piano and voice studio while substitute-teaching, working with special-needs children through music, and volunteering in the Northshore School District.

-Since its foundation in 2016, the Emerald Ensemble has engaged fifty-nine professional musicians for its principal concerts.
+Since its foundation in 2016, the Emerald Ensemble has engaged sixty-three professional musicians for its principal concerts.
 They are listed below, in order by the number of performances in which they have participated to date.
 Founding members, who performed the six Bach motets in our inaugural performance in November 2016, are marked with an asterisk.
 Ensemble sizes have varied from six (February 2018) to twenty-seven (February 2017).

 We are grateful to each of our past performers for their ongoing enthusiasm for the Emerald Ensemble.
 It is a luxury to have such a broad roster, ensuring that every concert features fine musicians despite each individual's scheduling demands.
 They are all a testament to the extraordinary artistic talent in the Seattle area.

-• Gary D. Cannon, conductor, tenor (11)*
+• Gary D. Cannon, conductor, tenor (13)*

 • J. Scott Kovacs, bass-baritone (8)*